chmllr/ImageDownloader/README.md

 # ImageDownloader

-A simple tool for synchronous downloading of images stored in a flat list in a text file.
+A simple synchronous script for downloading of images stored in a flat list in a text file.

 ## Usage

 Run:

     python run.py --urls=<path/to/file-with-urls> --output=<directory>

 ## Testing

-To execute unit tests, run:
+To execute unit tests install the `mock` package using `pip` (only once):

+    pip install -r requirements.txt

+ and run:

     python tests.py